 Doctors may prescribe phosphate binders in order to lower phosphorus levels.
 These are taken with meals and snacks and limit the amount of phosphorus that your body can absorb.

 Lifestyle choices can help balance out high levels of phosphorus.
-Be sure to get enough exercise, stay well-hydrated, and eat a balanced, low-phosphorus diet.
+You can try:

 Finding foods with high phosphorus levels isn’t hard.
-Pork, cod, salmon, and tuna are all high in phosphorus.
-Good dairy sources include:
+A few examples include: